KillingSpark/rust-dbus-comparisons/Readme.md

 which hamper performance unfairly.
 The dbus-message-parser does not provide any means of sending messages.

 ## Current results
-I am running this on an older AMD Cpu (/proc/cpuinfo says: AMD FX(tm)-6300 Six-Core Processor).
+I am running this on a Ryzen 3800X (/proc/cpuinfo says: AMD Ryzen 7 3800X).
 Your values might vary a bit.

 To replicate these results just run: `cargo bench`.
 That will run all benchmarks.
 Alternatively you can rerun the benchmarks with more samples to get more reliable results.
 I used these parameters on the AMD CPU: `target/release/deps/marshal_bench-221b1ccb00ad3f0a --nresamples 1000 --sample-size 1000 --bench`.